we-taper/Draft/README.markdown

     Also due to the level of graduates here, the class is targeted not at too high a level.

+13. Notes about Bernevig's book

+    Topological Insulators and Superconductors, by Bernevig.

+    * Chapter 2 Berry Phase
-13. Notes about TR Symmetry
+    * Notes about TR Symmetry (Chapter 4)

         This is notes I wrote when I read the third chapter of Bernevig's book Introduction to Topological Insulator and Superconductors.
 It also contains a summary of result about spins (or in general, Rotations in quantum mechanics), which is quite useful for studying other quantum mechanical properties.

 14. GRE physics preparation notes